 Marketing major appliances

 These big box retail environments cram as many major appliances they can into their stores.
 They want to reap the benefits of the high margins major appliances provide.
-In addition, the major appliance market is actually growing.
-Sales in 2015 actually grew 3.7%, making major appliances in the US $27.8 billion business.
-(That trend has continued every year with some experts speculating that it will be a $115 billion business in the US and Canada.)
+In addition, the major appliance market is a $180 billion business worldwide.
+(Sales are holding steady.)

 Sometimes the reason to buy is to replace a worn-out or broken appliance.
 In many of those cases, consumers generally want the same brand to match their other household major appliances.